Merging and concatenating data frames

 [5]:

 Good!
 Now all data frames have an 'ID' column, and we can concatenate.
-The pd.concat() function takes as input a list of data frames to be concatenated.
-Since we do not care about the index, we can use the ignore_index=True kwarg.
+The pl.concat() function takes as input a list of data frames to be concatenated and stacks them on top of each other.

 [6]: